BoiseCodeWorks/castle-grimtol/readme.md

 ### Step 1 -  Satisfy the Interfaces `Total Points: 10`

-To satisfy the interfaces you will need to ensure that your classes implement all of the features of the provided interaces...
+To satisfy the interfaces you will need to ensure that your classes implement all of the features of the provided interfaces...
 You cannot remove anything from any of the interfaces.

 Requirements:
 - `10 points`: The Basic Features of the game work